usnistgov/800-63-3/sp800-63c/sec5_federation.md

 Protocols requiring the transfer of keying information SHALL use a secure method to establish such keying information needed to operate the federated relationship during the registration process, including any shared secrets or public keys.
 Any symmetric keys used in this relationship SHALL be unique to a pair of federation participants.

 IdPs SHALL require runtime decisions (see [Section 4.2](#runtime-decisions)) to be made by an authorized party, such as the subscriber, before releasing user information.
 An IdP accepting dynamically registered RPs MAY limit the types of attributes and other information made available to such RPs.
-An RP capable of dynamically registering MAY limit which IdPs it is willing to accept identity information from.
+An RP capable of dynamically registering MAY limit from which IdPs it is willing to accept identity information.

 Frequently, parties in a dynamic registration model do not know each other ahead of time.
 Where possible, this SHOULD be augmented by *software statements*, which allow federated parties to cryptographically verify some attributes of the parties involved in dynamic registration.
 Software statements are lists of attributes describing the RP software, cryptographically signed by an authority (either the IdP itself, a federation authority as in [Section 5.1.3](#authorities), or another trusted party).
 This cryptographically verifiable statement allows the connection to be established or elevated between the federating parties without relying solely on self-asserted attributes.
 (See [[RFC 7591]](#RFC7591) Section 2.3 for more information on one protocol's implementation of software statements.)

 #### <a name="authorities"></a> 5.1.3.
 Federation Authorities

-Some federated parties defer to an authority known as a *federation authority* to assist in making federation decisions and to establish the working relationship between parties.
+Some federated parties defer to an authority, known as a *federation authority*, to assist in making federation decisions and to establish the working relationship between parties.
 In this model, the federation authority generally conducts some level of vetting on each party in the federation to verify compliance with predetermined security and integrity standards, but the level of vetting, if it occurs at all, is unique to the use cases and models employed within the federation.

 Federation authorities SHALL establish parameters regarding expected and acceptable IALs and AALs in connection with the federated relationships they enable.
 Federation authorities SHALL individually vet each participant in the federation to determine that they adhere to their expected security, identity, and privacy standards.
 Vetting of IdPs and RPs SHALL establish, as a minimum, that: